abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Abhayagiri from Liverpool, England.
 He was so happy to be here.
 He didn’t even stay for a full day.
 He happened to be in the country on holiday and took a chance to visit us.
-He said, “We have this little meditation group in Liverpool and we listen to Abhayagiri talks all the time.
+He said, “We have this little meditation group in Liverpool, and we listen to Abhayagiri talks all the time.
 It’s so great to be here.”
 He was bubbling with happiness.
 We can forget that our lives are connected with little groups of people like that all over the planet.
 In our small efforts to keep the bodies fed,